Wilsons-Navid/WidgetPresentation-Snackbar/README.md

+# SnackBar

 # Description:
-SnackBar Widget: A snackbar widget is a widget in flutter that allows ujs to display contenst at the bottom of the screen for a short amount of time.
-It is amianly use to provide feedback that do not require use interaction.
+A snackbar widget is a widget in flutter that allows developers to display contents at the bottom of the screen for a short amount of time.
+It is mainly  used to provide feedback that do not require use interaction.

 # Run Instructions: